osrf/gazebo_tutorials/actor/tutorial.md

        </world>
     </sdf>

-Take a look at it in Gazebo, and you'll see a person walking in place just like the animation above.
+Take a look at it in Gazebo, and you'll see a person walking in place.

     gazebo walk.world

 ## Skin

-The actor in this example is really simple, all it loads is a COLLADA file described within the `<skin>` tag.
+The actor in the example above is really simple, all it loads is a COLLADA file described within the `<skin>` tag.

 > **Note**: If you've made [custom](http://gazebosim.org/tutorials?tut=import_mesh&cat=build_robot)
 Gazebo models before, you might have used COLLADA files as visuals and collisions for your models.
-When used within links, COLLADA animations are ignored, but when used within skins, they are loaded.
+When used within *links*, COLLADA animations are ignored, but when used within *skins*, they are loaded!

-The file specified in `<filename>` can either be an absolute path, for example:
+The file specified in `<filename>` can be an absolute path, for example:

     /home/<user>/my_gazebo_models/skeleton_model/skeleton.dae